 The World Resources Institute’s Water, Peace and Security initiative has developed a water conflict-related early warning tool.
 They employ machine learning to analyse diverse data including economic, socio-political and environmental indicators, in order to forecast violent hotspots in some of the more water-stressed regions across Africa, the Middle East and South-East Asia for up to 12 months in advance.

 So far, the model is correctly forecasting an overall occurrence of 86% of future conflicts, cautioning, however, a difficulty in forecasting with high spatial precision.

-Big data applications have certainly begun to demonstrate their potential for predicting violence and how to help prevent it.
+Our previous three examples of big data have certainly begun to demonstrate their potential for predicting violence and how to help prevent it.
 However, progress made in foreseeing crises and conflict must not be at the expense of individual liberties.

 Current concerns about data-driven responses to the COVID-19 pandemic tell a cautionary tale.
 Likewise, possible biases against minorities need to be averted, as well as the risk that authoritarian governments may leverage big data for further persecution.

 However, there is strong potential to improve foresight and prevention capacities.
-With assistance from government and funding bodies, as well as input from experts and field practitioners, opportunities abound for advancing the field of computational conflict analysis and helping to improve conditions that are conducive to peace.
+For example, we could use assistance from government and funding bodies, as well as input from experts and field practitioners.
+There are several opportunities for advancing the field of computational conflict analysis and helping to improve conditions that are conducive to peace.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the views of Vision of Humanity.